 I do a lot of picture browsing at the beginning of a project, as a kind of simultaneous warm-up and procrastination.
-I spent a while looking at the photographs of Robert and Shana Parke Harrison, and the paintings of Max Ernst, but also a lot of random and disparate things that would catch my eye.
+I spent a while looking at the photographs of Robert and Shana Parke Harrison and the paintings of Max Ernst, but also spent time looking at a lot of random and disparate things that would catch my eye.
 But since I was a child I’ve been very interested in the Grimm fairy tales, so I think I had a lot of long-term inspiration deep inside myself already.

 We know this isn’t the Disney version of the production.
-What sort of aesthetic were you trying to capture with the sets/costumes?
+What sort of aesthetic were you trying to capture with the sets and costumes?

 What was it like working with Christopher Wheeldon?

-Tell us about working with Basil Twist – did the set/production teams work very closely together throughout the whole process?
+Tell us about working with Basil Twist–did the set and production teams work very closely together throughout the whole process?
 What was the process?

-Actually we designed the show for the two different companies, and some of the smaller venues that it will visit on tour.
+Actually we designed the show for the two different companies and some of the smaller venues that they will visit on tour.
 Generally, you just have to work to the smaller common dimensions so that it will fit everywhere.
 I received invaluable help on this production by the costume supervisor in Amsterdam, Oliver Haller.
-It was a huge challenge for me to design classical ballet costumes, and a steep learning curve, and Oliver was such a calm and experienced guide.
-I owe him a great deal and he, and the excellent makers he brought in, share the credit for how well they turned out.
+It was a huge challenge for me to design classical ballet costumes–and a steep learning curve–and Oliver was such a calm and experienced guide.
+I owe him a great deal.
+He and the excellent makers he brought in share the credit for how well they turned out.

 What elements are important to remember when creating designs?

 I think each design is unique, as each production and art form comes with its individual challenges.
 However, it’s always important to remember that you are part of a team telling a story together.
 I think its good to be brave, and it’s important to be awake and attentive.
 Sometimes inspiration can come through something going wrong or in the most surprising moment.
 The world is a great collaborator if you are open enough to listen to it.